 One Card from Capital One: Overall Best P-Card for Small Businesses

-Compared to a normal small business credit card, purchasing cards need to be repaid in full at least monthly, which means they generally have lower costs.
-The One Card from Capital One carries no interest since it’s a charge card and any unpaid balances will result in a late fee.
-The major downside to this card is that it carries a $19 fee per card, unlike the rest of the cards on our list.
+The One Card from Capital One carries no interest since it’s a charge card, and any unpaid balances will result in a late fee.
+The major downside to this card is that it carries a $35 fee per card, unlike the rest of the cards on our list.

 The costs of the One Card from Capital One are: